 Sandra Bullock portrays a struggling mother alongside Danielle Macdonald, Trevante Rhodes and John Malkovich who all portray people attempting to survive in a brutal world, and they do their best considering the weak characters they had to work with.
 The majority of the supporting cast are also decent, with Sarah Paulson even having a short appearance within the film.
 However, I actually found she was incredibly wasted in the small (and mostly pointless) role she had within the narrative.

 ‘Bird Box’ is one of those few films that gets a large amount of attention for reasons I’m not entirely sure of, as personally, I thought the film was nothing but bland and forgettable in many aspects.
 Aside from perhaps the main performance by Sandra Bullock and the original idea of its story.
-There wasn’t much I enjoyed about this adaption, ‘Bird Box’ gets a 3/10 from me.
-Give it a watch if you’re really interested, but personally, I feel there are many similar films which explore this idea with a much better execution.
+There wasn’t much I enjoyed about this adaptation.
+Maybe give it a watch if you’re really interested, but personally, I feel there are many similar films which explore this idea with a much better execution.
+Final Rating: 3/10.